How are Super Bowl cities selected?

 How is a Super Bowl stadium chosen?

-The Kansas City Chiefs will take on the Philadelphia Eagles at the State Farm Stadium in Glendale, Arizona on Sunday, Feb.
-12 at 6:30 p.m.
-ET, 3:30 p.m.
+The Los Angeles Rams will take on the Cincinnati Bengals at the SoFi Stadium in Inglewood, California on 14 February and 6:30 p.m. eastern time in the US, 3:30 p.m.
 PT.

 But why was this, and why were other locations chosen?